lanl/ELEMENTS/swage/README.md

 } // end for loop over nodes
 ```

+SWAGE supports undstructured meshes so the number of corners aournd a node various across the mesh.
 SWAGE offers many ways to access index neighbors.
 One example is accessing all nieghboring cells to a cell,

 ```
 for(int cell_gid = 0; cell_gid < mesh.num_cells(); cell_gid++){
    for (int neighbor_lid = 0; neighbor_lid < mesh.num_cells_in_cell(cell_gid); neighbor_lid++){
       int neighbor_cell_gid = mesh.cells_in_cell(cell_gid, neighbor_lid);  // Get mesh index for the neighboring cell
+      // ...
    }
 }
 ```